aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/measure-data/get-text-width-of-cell-value/_index.md

 type: docs
 weight: 50
 url: /javascript-cpp/get-text-width-of-cell-value/
-description: Learn how to Get Text Width of Cell Value through Aspose.Cells for JavaScript via C++ API.
+description: Learn how to get the text width of a cell value through Aspose.Cells for JavaScript via C++ API.
 keywords: Get Text Width of Cell Value JavaScript via C++, Obtain Text Width of Cell Value JavaScript via C++
 ---

 ## **Get Text Width of Cell Value**

-Sometimes, developers might need to calculate the width of the cell's value for arranging data in some layout.
-Aspose.Cells for JavaScript via C++ provides the [**CellsHelper.textWidth(string, Font, number)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#textWidth-string-font-number-) method, which allows developers to get the text width of the cell's value.
+Sometimes, developers might need to calculate the width of a cell's value for arranging data in a layout.
+Aspose.Cells for JavaScript via C++ provides the [**CellsHelper.textWidth(string, Font, number)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#textWidth-string-font-number-) method, which allows developers to obtain the text width of the cell's value.
 The following sample code illustrates how to use [**CellsHelper.textWidth(string, Font, number)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#textWidth-string-font-number-) to access the text width of the cell's value.

-The Source file used in the following code snippet is attached for your reference.
+The source file used in the following code snippet is attached for your reference.

 [Source File](96928090.xlsx)